dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

   expect(sandwich.toppings).to include("cheese")  # Cheese is still there
 end
 ```
-A recap of Chapter 1: We explored the `describe` block, which is called a group of examples, and the `it` block, which is called an example (or a test case in some other testing frameworks).
-We covered the expect keyword.
+A recap of Chapter 1: We explored the `describe` block, which is called on a group of examples, and the `it` block, which is called an example (or a test case in some other testing frameworks).
+We covered the `expect` keyword.
 We also looked at the Arrange-Act-Assert pattern.
 We thoroughly read through test failures and what they mean.

 We understood that testing serves two purposes: documenting what the code should do, and checking that the code does what it’s supposed to do.
 We explored how to negate an expectation, and how to test collections such as arrays and hashes.
 Finally, we saw three different ways of reducing code in tests: `hooks`, Ruby helper methods, and the `let` construct.